BRONZclay Techniques for Making Bronze Jewelry and Sculptures

 It is extremely important to join BRONZclay attachments securely, as they are under more stress and more likely to come apart during firing than joints or attachments in silver or gold metal clay.
 Joining this clay to itself securely — especially if both pieces are leather-hard or dry — requires more pressure for a longer time than joining equivalent pieces of precious metal clay.
 Following are some tips for making strong attachments.

-How to Join Two Fresh BRONZclay Pieces / Components
+How to Join Two Fresh BRONZclay Pieces and Components

 Brush a little water on the areas to be joined on both pieces (just enough to dampen the clay).
 Wait a few seconds for the water to be absorbed into the clay, then add more water or paste and hold together firmly.
 After 30-60 seconds loosen the pressure and check to see whether the clay from both parts has bonded together well and stays put securely without pressure.
 For extra security, blend the dampened clay from both parts together thoroughly with a rubber- or silicone-tipped shaping tool (such as a clay shaper) until the clay from both sides is completely knitted together.
 If the size, shape or type of joint makes it difficult to blend the two pieces together, use bronze clay paste to help you make a secure and seamless attachment.
 Let the joint dry, then dampen the seam and "caulk" it firmly with tiny snakes of fresh clay (very thick paste can be used, if necessary).